ptcrealitylab/Vuforia-Spatial-Toolbox-Virtualizer/README.md

 ## Viewing in browser

-Finally, open [localhost:8081](http://localhost:8081) and select your local IP from the top left menu to see the Reality Zone in action.
+Finally, open [localhost:8081](http://localhost:8081) and select your local IP from the top left menu to see the Virtualizer in action.

 ![browser view](doc/browser-view.png)